 In the U.S., we have the Child Tax Credit, a tax refund of up to $2,000 per year per child for lower- and moderate-income households with children.
-But this credit leaves millions of children behind.
-In the five congressional districts that make up most of Orange County, approximately 141,000 children are excluded from the full credit because their parents’ income is too low.
+But this credit leaves behind millions of children, with 17 million children nationwide currently excluded from the full credit because their parents’ income is too low.
+In Orange County, California, where I live and work, approximately 141,000 children are excluded.

 Congress’s proposal would maintain these exclusions and lock even more children out of the full credit.
-That’s because new requirements would mean 4.5 million U.S. citizen children would lose their eligibility just because they have a parent without a Social Security number.
+That’s because new requirements would mean 2.6 million U.S. citizen children would lose their eligibility just because their caregiver lacks a social security number.

 This is the complete opposite of what we should be doing.
 Expanding the Child Tax Credit is among the most effective ways we can direct public resources.
 After the American Rescue Plan expanded the Child Tax Credit in 2021, child poverty fell by 46 percent, to its lowest recorded level.
 The research is clear that the monthly payments helped families provide food and other day-to-day necessities for children.
 And supporting families in meeting their needs helps to prevent child abuse and neglect, keeping small setbacks from spiraling into crises.